Forsyth County Georgia assistance programs.

 Cumming based Place of Forsyth County, Inc. (phone (770) 887-1098) is a local non-profit agency that offers numerous services to low income, working poor and the elderly.
 Some of the assistance programs offered include emergency financial assistance (for individuals and families that are facing utility-cut-off or disconnections, eviction or foreclosure), vouchers for free or low cost medical prescriptions, and emergency food aid.

 Those are some of the more direct financial aid resources run by The Place, which tend to be more limited.
 The organization also administers several more social service and self-sufficiency type services in Forsyth County.
 Those include language translation for Spanish speaking individuals, a thrift store and access to various other government food programs.
 In addition they offer free school supplies and clothes for children in need who are full time students.
-For more information on their services, click more details.
+For more information on their services, click more details on the Place assistance programs.

 Society of St. Vincent de Paul, Cumming location is a partnership of churches and volunteers.
 Those seeking help, including seniors and qualified low income families, will need to go through an interview process.
 In some cases, emergency aid may be offered, or applications for government benefits such as SNAP food stamps or SSDI disability.